UniMath/agda-unimath/src/linear-algebra/finite-sequences-in-commutative-semirings.lagda.md

     snoc-fin-sequence-type-Semiring (semiring-Commutative-Semiring R)
 ```

-### Zero finite sequence in a commutative semiring
+### The zero finite sequence in a commutative semiring

 ```agda
 module _